Larry Kwong: Early playing career

-Breaking the National Hockey League's colour barrier
+NHL debut

-On March 13, 1948, Kwong broke hockey's colour barrier by making his NHL debut with the New York Rangers as the first non-white player in the NHL.
-He wore number 11, and played against Maurice Richard and the Montreal Canadiens in the Montreal Forum.
+On March 13, 1948, Kwong became the first player of Asian descent to play in the NHL.
+Kwong was not the first non-white player, having been preceded by Aboriginal Canadians, Paul Jacobs and Henry Maracle, and Ojibwe American Taffy Abel.
+He wore number 11 and played against Maurice Richard and the Montreal Canadiens in the Montreal Forum.
 This event came less than a year after Jackie Robinson shattered the baseball color line in the US.
-During this game, Kwong was benched until late in the third period, where he was sent to play the final shift of the game.
+During this game, Kwong was benched until late in the third period, when he was sent to play the final shift of the game.
 Spending less than a minute on the ice, he tallied no points in what would be his only big-league game.

 While several other Rover forwards were called to play subsequent games, Kwong was not, despite being the Rovers' top scorer.
 Kwong became convinced that he would not get an opportunity to prove himself at the NHL level with the Rangers, and left the Rangers organization at the end of the season.
 In the off-season, Kwong accepted a more lucrative offer to play for the Valleyfield Braves of the Quebec Senior Hockey League.